puppetlabs/puppet-docs/source/pe/2.8/trouble_regenerate_certs_monolithic.markdown

 > * You have a brand new CA certificate and key.
 > * Your puppet master has a certificate from the new CA, and it can once again field new certificate requests.
 > * The puppet master will reject any requests for configuration catalogs from nodes that haven't replaced their certificates (which, at this point, will be all of them except the master).
-> * The puppet master can't serve catalogs even to agents that do have new certificates, since it can't communicate with the console and PuppetDB.
+> * The puppet master can't serve catalogs even to agents that do have new certificates, since it can't communicate with the console.
 > * Orchestration and live management are down.

 ## Step 2: Clear and Regenerate Certs for the PE Console